pgmoneta/pgmoneta/doc/CLI.md

                            - 'reload' to reload the configuration
                            - 'set' to modify a configuration value;
                              conf set <parameter_name> <parameter_value>;
+  s3  <action>             Manage S3, with one of subcommands:
-  decompress               Decompress a file using configured method decrypt                  Decrypt a file using master-key delete                   Delete a backup from a server
+                           - 'ls' to get the list of files in s3 decompress               Decompress a file using configured method decrypt                  Decrypt a file using master-key delete                   Delete a backup from a server